-16.6 Rejection of Results
+17.6 Rejection of Results

-- i.
-A student may reject his/her results of all the courses registered in a semester of an academic year if he/she is not satisfied with the result of any semester, subject to the condition that the maximum duration for the completion of the course as mentioned in clause 5.2. is not exceeded.
+i.
+A student may reject his/her results of all the courses registered in a semester of an academic year if he/she is not satisfied with the result of any semester, subject to the

+- condition that the maximum duration for the completion of the course as mentioned in clause 5.2. is not exceeded.
 The rejection is permitted only once during the entire program of study. - ii.
-Student who desires to reject the SEE results of a semester shall reject the total performance in all courses of semester (including CIE marks) either rejecting or retaining the CIE marks.

-- iii.
-Student who desires to reject the total SEE performance of an odd/even semester including CIE marks, have to repeat that semester of prevailing scheme by taking readmission during the subsequent academic year/s.
+Student who desire to reject the SEE results of a semester shall reject the total performance in all courses of semester (including CIE marks) either rejecting or retaining the CIE marks. - iii.
+Student who desire to reject the total SEE performance of an odd/even semester including CIE marks, have to repeat that semester of prevailing scheme by taking readmission during the subsequent academic year/s.
 However, student is governed by clause 5.2. - iv.
 If the student rejects the SEE performance of odd semester excluding CIE marks, he/she shall be permitted to register for the courses of next immediate even semester. - v.
-If the student rejects the SEE performance of even semester excluding CIE marks he/she shall not be permitted to register for the courses of next immediate odd semester as per clause 18.
+If the student rejects the SEE performance of even semester excluding CIE marks, he/she shall not be permitted to register for the courses of next immediate odd semester as per clause 19.
 In such cases student shall take admission to the next odd semester of prevailing scheme during the subsequent academic year/s after obtaining eligibility.
 However, student is governed by clause 5.2. - vi.
-Application for Rejection of results shall be submitted in the prescribed format (Form-5) to respective Head of the Department within a week from the date of announce of results.
+Application for rejection of results shall be submitted in the prescribed format (Form-5) to respective Head of the Department within a week from the date of announce of results.
 Same shall be approved by the Dean Academics and Principal. - vii.
-Rejection of the performance of IV semester project work is not permitted. - viii.
-Students who opt for rejection of results shall not be eligible for award of ranks.
+Rejection of the performance of project work is not permitted. - viii.
+Students who opt for rejection of results shall not be eligible for award of ranks and to apply for Minor/Honours Degree.

-16.7 Gracing Policy
+17.7 Gracing Policy

 - i.
-A student is eligible to get a maximum total grace marks of 5 in the Semester End Examination (SEE), provided the student gets minimum required passing marks in SEE which is 40% (20/50) for a course. - ii.
-Maximum of only 5 marks can be awarded across all courses in a particular semester.
-After awarding the grace student shall pass in all the subjects of semester. - iii.
-A student is eligible to get a maximum of 1% of SGPA (0.1 out of 10) as grace if the student is falling short of either 6.75 or 7.75 which are treated equivalent to First Class and First Class with Distinction, respectively.
+The gracing policy shall be applied provided that the student secures the grade P and above in all the courses after the award of the grace marks. - ii.
+A student is eligible to get a maximum total grace marks of 5 in the Semester End Examination (SEE), provided the student gets minimum required passing marks in SEE which is 35% (18/50) for a course after awarding grace marks.

+Note: Maximum of only 5 marks can be awarded across all courses in a particular semester.

+iii.
+A student is eligible to get a maximum of 1% of SGPA (0.1 out of 10) as grace if the student is falling short of either 6.00 or 7.00 which are treated equivalent to First Class and First Class with Distinction, respectively.

-16.8 Issue of Marks Card
+17.8 Issue of Marks Card